Course Number and Title: EDD 273 Advanced Solid Modeling

 - Use advanced parametric modeling commands to incorporate constraints and degrees of freedom to a multi-component mechanical assembly.

-- Design, develop, and document a complete parametric model of a complex mechanical assembly/system using parametric modeling software while working within a team.
+- Design and develop a complete parametric model of a complex mechanical assembly/system using parametric modeling software while working within a team.

 - Develop the design for a consumer product based on a set of constraints and specifications.

 - Develop individual parts and sub assemblies for a complete product.